 - Make sure to pipe in the same direction and try to stop in the same spot for each rosette.
 This keeps the cake looking clean.

-- Continue piping around the sides of the cake and then on the top of the cake until covered, filling the bag with new frosting as needed.
+- Continue piping rosettes around the sides of the cake, slightly offsetting each new row of rosettes instead of stacking them directly on top of the row below.
+Refill bag with new frosting as needed.

 - Enjoy immediately or store cake in the refrigerator up to 5 days until ready to serve.
-Let come to room temperature before serving and enjoy!
+Let the cake come to room temperature before serving and enjoy!

 Notes